Mordentware/pokename/README.md

 # Pokéname

-A small showcase application, meant to focus on the programme structure and logic over being featureful.
+A small showcase application, meant to focus on the programme structure and logic over being featurful.

 The application is designed to generate [Ubuntu-style](https://wiki.ubuntu.com/DevelopmentCodeNames) project names, but using [Pokemon](http://pokeapi.co/) instead of animals.